cambridge-ceu/csd3/applications/pyOpenMS.md

 ### Miniconda

-This options are considerably easier and we opt to set up the latest version.
+This option is considerably easier and we set up the latest version.

 ```bash
 # Step 1.
 Install Miniconda3